ondra-m/redmine-installer/README.md

+**This is a documentation for new unreleased version.
+For current version [go there](https://github.com/easyredmine/redmine-installer/tree/v1.0.7).**

-# Redmine::Installer
+# Redmine installer

-Easy way how to install/upgrade Redmine or plugin
+Easy way hot to install/upgrade Redmine, EasyRedmine or EasyProject.

 ## Installation